USFS releases Heber Wild Horse management plan draft

-SPRINGERVILLE — The Apache-Sitgreaves National Forests announced today (Friday, Feb.
-14) the beginning of a 30-day public comment period on the Draft Proposed Action for the Heber Wild Horse Territory (HWHT) Management Plan.
-This means the Forest Service is actively seeking public input before making "the final selection of the management strategy” for the Heber Wild Horses herd.
+SPRINGERVILLE — On Friday, the Apache-Sitgreaves National Forests announced the beginning of a 30-day public comment period on the Draft Proposed Action for the Heber Wild Horse Territory (HWHT) Management Plan.
+This means the Forest Service is actively seeking public input before making “the final selection of the management strategy” for the Heber Wild Horses herd.

 This action is significant because it is the long-awaited result of the 2007 litigation initiated by horse advocates to halt a proposed round-up of horses on the Apache-Sitgreaves National Forests.
 The legal action included a stipulation that the Forest Service “collaboratively engage the public to complete a territory management plan for the Heber Wild Horse Territory,” according to an earlier press release from the US Forest Service.